Does universal credit affect credit score?

 Contact a reliable car finance company

 Will Universal Credit affect your credit score?
-The short answer is no. But as you’ve just read, it’s more complicated than a simple yes or no answer.
+The short answer is no. However, it's a bit more complex than a simple yes or no.

-Receiving Universal Credit isn’t the issue because it doesn’t indicate that you’re irresponsible in paying your debts.
-What may be the issue is low income.
-That is one of the factors that lenders use to gauge your reliability as a lender.
-So, don’t refuse Universal Credit just because you’re worried about your loan eligibility- receiving benefits adds to your income and puts you in better financial circumstances than without them.
+Receiving Universal Credit doesn't imply you're irresponsible with your debts.
+The real concern might be low income, which lenders use to assess your reliability as a borrower.
+So, don't refuse Universal Credit just because you're worried about loan eligibility—receiving benefits adds to your income and improves your financial circumstances.

-Now that you know what actually builds a good credit history, you need to take the right next steps.
-If you do it right, you’ll get an affordable car finance deal.
-Reach out to us at Carplus to learn about these steps and get behind the wheel in minimal time.
+Understanding what builds a good credit history is crucial.
+By taking the right steps, you'll secure an affordable car finance deal.
+Reach out to us at Carplus to learn more and get behind the wheel in no time.